 - Find your way to Caprice Café for delicious coffee and brunch.
 I’d definitely go for the French toast with bacon and Maple syrup or the Velvet Crab Benedict.
 Yum!

 I am absolutely sure there are more hotspots in Galway to be found.
 I can’t wait to come back to this city.
-Let me know if you have any more place for me to visit here!
+Want to see how my trip to Ireland went?
+See my stories here!

 Let’s keep in touch?
 I’d like to know more about your adventures!